 FAQs about Index-linked Savings Certificates

-We do not anticipate being able to return Index-linked Savings Certificates to general sale in the short to medium term.
-They are a unique product in the savings market that combine protection from inflation and a tax-free return.
+Although we do not anticipate being able to return Index-linked Savings Certificates to general sale in the short to medium term, our product range is constantly under review.
 We need to consider the sales thresholds agreed with HM Treasury each year, designed to ensure NS&I does not destabilise the savings market.

 In spite of the product being off general sale, all Index-linked Savings Certificates customers (that are eligible under the current terms and conditions) can currently continue to reinvest when they reach the end of their current investment term.
 This applies to our Fixed Interest Savings Certificates too.